 When you inflate a balloon or a tire, you are increasing the pressure on the inside of the object in order to "blow it up".
 Pressure is a scientific concept that applies to gases and liquids.
 Pressure...more

 The short duration and complicated nature of tornadoes make them nearly impossible forecast.
 Meteorologists don't really know the specifics of how they form, but they do know what atmospheric conditions...more

 The stratosphere is a layer of Earth's atmosphere.
 The stratosphere is the second layer, as one moves upward from Earth's surface, of the atmosphere.
 The stratosphere is above the troposphere and below...more

-Storm chasers are different than storm spotters.
+Storms chasers are different than storm spotters.
 Chasers travel around Tornado Alley looking for severe storms and tornadoes.
-This area in the Great Plains is the best for chasing because of the frequency...more
+This area in the Great Plains is the best for chasing.
+Besides having a lot...more

 The Doppler effect was named after Christian Doppler, who first came up with the idea in 1842.
-He learned that sound waves would have a higher frequency if the source was moving toward the observer and...more
+He determined that the frequency of sound waves would change if either the source of the sound or the observer...more